tequdev/evernode-docs/docs/source/platform/hotpocket/consensus.md

 ## LCL - Last Closed Ledger

-At the end of each consensus round (once consensus is reached and before dapp execution is started), HotPocket creates a ledger.
+At the end of each consensus round (once consensus is reached and before DApp execution is started), HotPocket creates a ledger.
 Every ledger has a hash which includes the previous ledger hash and the current data hash.
 Together, this builds the chain where every ledger hash is based on the previous ledger hash.
 Furthermore, the ledger includes the state hash, user hash, user input/output hashes, etc. Every ledger has a sequence number which increments upon ledger creation.

 ## Consensus round